paulodarosa/shopee-scraper/README.md

 # Shopee Scraper
-A web
-pper in python that extract sales, price, avaliable stock, location and more of a given seller in Brazil.
+A web scraper in python that extract sales, price, avaliable stock, location and more of a given seller in Brazil.

 The project was created in python 3 and requires only 3 libraries that may need be installed (in case you don't have any of them).